-Greensville County-Community/Economic Development
+Greensville County Community/Economic Development

-"Southside Virginia Education Center"
+Southside Virginia Education Center

 The Southside Virginia Education Center is located in Greensville County.
-The facility, currently a 28,000 square foot facility, enhances the economic future of Southside Virginia by improving the region's delivery of adult education and workforce training programs thereby correcting substantial workforce obstacles in our community.
-This modern, high technological facility gives all adult educational providers an opportunity to assist more citizens and further develop their programs.
+The 28,000 square foot facility enhances the economic future of Southside Virginia by improving the region's delivery of adult education and workforce training programs thereby correcting substantial workforce obstacles in the community.
+This modern, highly technological facility gives all adult educational providers an opportunity to assist more citizens and further develop their programs.

-In 2000, the U.S. Census Bureau reported only 62 percent of Greensville County residents age 25 and older have obtained a high school diploma, compared to 82 percent statewide.
+In 2000, the U.S. Census Bureau reported only 62 percent of Greensville County residents ages 25 and older had obtained a high school diploma, compared to 82 percent statewide.
 GED classes were spread throughout the community in borrowed spaces.
 There was an evident lack of appropriate and sufficient classroom space to provide technical education in the community.
-The facility local Southside Virginia Community College classes had a maximum capacity at anyone time of 152 students.
-As a result of the insufficient classroom space the course offerings of particular interest to existing industries were lacking.
+One facility, located at Southside Virginia Community College, had a maximum capacity at any one time of only 152 students.

 A management team was formed to review the unfavorable demographics and current workforce training programs.
 The management team consisted of representatives from the local industries, existing educators, workforce program providers, local government, unemployed, underemployed and the VEC.
-The management group decided to construct a place - The Southside Virginia Education Center - in which to house all workforce development programs.
+The management group decided to construct a place-The Southside Virginia Education Center-to house all workforce development programs.

 The Southside Virginia Education Center opened its doors in August 2008.
-Since that time enrollment in workforce training education has more than tripled.
+Since that time, enrollment in workforce training education has more than tripled.
 The public focus on educational attainment and the construction of the Southside Virginia Education Center has already had a positive effect on the population.
 The 2010 Census shows a 7 percent rise in the number of residents 25 years or older who have obtained a high school degree or equivalent.